DeadLeavez/Leaves-Questrandomizer/readme.md

 ### Method 3 - API
 The third and last way that I recommend for mod developers if they like to add compatibility is to use an API I have provided.
 Below are instructions on how to use it.
 The end effect is the same as ``Method 2``, but can be done programmatically.

+The API inits during ``preSptLoad``, but to ensure load-order is not a problem, I recommend calling during ``postDBLoad``.
+The actual injection of weapon equivalents happens on profile load so.

 First you need to resolve the API from the container.
 (Example copied from my shiny airdrop mod)
 ```ts
 //Check for quest randomizer compatibility